Kaukauna in Outagamie County, Wisconsin — The American Midwest (Great Lakes)

 Erected by Badger Northland, Kaukauna.

 Location.
 44° 17.112′ N, 88° 15.15′ W. Marker is in Kaukauna, Wisconsin, in Outagamie County.
 Marker is on Augustine Street east of Terry Lane, on the left when traveling east.
+Marker is at the Charles A. Grignon Mansion, by Grignon Park.
 Touch for map.
-Marker is at the Charles A. Grignon Mansion, by Grignon Park.
 Marker is at or near this postal address: 1313 Augustine Street, Kaukauna WI 54130, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Revolutionary War Veterans (approx. 1.8 miles away); Treaty of the Cedars (approx. 3.7 miles away); The Mueller-Wright House (approx. 5.3 miles away); Number 736 (approx. 6Ĺ miles away); The Merging of Milwaukee-Downer and Lawrence Colleges (approx. 9-11 Memorial (approx. 7.4 miles away); Vulcan Street Plant Replica (approx. 7.4 miles away); Lawrence University (approx. 7.4 miles away).
+Revolutionary War Veterans (approx. 1.8 miles away); Treaty of the Cedars (approx. 3.7 miles away); The Mueller-Wright House (approx. 5.3 miles away); Number 736 (approx. 6˝ miles away); The Merging of Milwaukee-Downer and Lawrence Colleges (approx. 7.3 miles away); 9-11 Memorial (approx. 7.4 miles away); Vulcan Street Plant Replica (approx. 7.4 miles away); Lawrence University (approx. 7.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 16, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,217 times since then and 3 times this year.
+This page was last revised on March 4, 2021.
+It was originally submitted on December 16, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,700 times since then and 156 times this year.
 Photos: 1, 2. submitted on December 16, 2007, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.